Meet our team

-Shannon is the Recruitment Advisor for Calgary and supports all Calgary high school applicants.
+Shannon is the Recruitment Advisor for the Calgary area and supports all Calgary high school applicants as well as Alberta applicants.
 Born and raised in Calgary; she is a proud University of Calgary Alumni; where she graduated with a Bachelor of Science in Psychology and completed her Career & Academic Advising Certificate.
 Shannon is a certified Career Development Professional (CCDP); who was a Career Practitioner with the Calgary Board of Education for many years.
 Shannon’s passion is for working with students to find their path to higher education.
 Her advice for future students: there is no wrong step just a first step; be confident.

 Students from Calgary can connect with Shannon via email at email@example.com.

 Students from Alberta (outside of Calgary) can connect with Shannon via e-mail at firstname.lastname@example.org.

 Jackie is the Community Liaison Advisor for new immigrant families for the Calgary area and supports new Canadians with the quest for learning.
 Jackie graduated from Seneca College in Toronto with a Post-Diploma in Human Resources and a Diploma in Business, working in Toronto and Victoria before becoming a Career Practitioner with the Calgary Board of Education at Bowness, Crescent Heights High School and Western Canada High School.
 Jackie has helped many students find their path to higher education over the years.
 Jackie is familiar with the many programs that University of Calgary offers, her motto is that it is all about the students.